buddhike/buddhike.github.io/content/posts/golang-channels.md

 Channels and goroutines in golang is a novel approach to composition of concurrent programs.
-Correct use of them make it a lot easier to reason about concurrent programs.
+Correct use of them leads us into more understandable concurrent programs.
 This is a compilation of little things that I find useful when using channels.

 ## Fine-grained channel types